Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Chicago’s system of recovery and support services and programs is extensive.
 Substance abuse counselor jobs range from small, private rehab programs to major healthcare programs to nonprofit community clinics.

-Harm reduction organizations like the Chicago Recovery Alliance are dedicated to addiction treatment and support.
-Major hospital systems like the University of Chicago Medicine offer an entire network of services such as medically managed detox, intensive outpatient services, and partial hospitalization services.
-And designated Federally Qualified Health Center (FQHC) facilities like the Haymarket Center provide substance use disorder treatment for individuals, regardless of their ability to pay.
+Harm reduction organizations, such as the Chicago Recovery Alliance, are dedicated to providing addiction treatment and support.
+Major hospital systems, such as the University of Chicago Medicine, offer a comprehensive network of services, including medically managed detox, intensive outpatient services, and partial hospitalization services.
+Designated Federally Qualified Health Center (FQHC) facilities like the Haymarket Center provide substance use disorder treatment for individuals, regardless of their ability to pay.

-The City of Chicago has also implemented a number of outreach programs and resources for Chicagoans suffering from addiction.
-For example, the Chicago Department of Public Health recently partnered with the Illinois Department of Human Services Division of Substance Abuse and Prevention (IDHS/SUPR) for a pilot program to offer Chicagoans medication assisted recovery (MAR).
-Organizations like Family Guidance Centers Inc. provide MAR, regardless of their ability to pay.
+The City of Chicago has also implemented several outreach programs and resources for Chicagoans suffering from addiction.
+For example, the Chicago Department of Public Health recently partnered with the Illinois Department of Human Services’ Division of Substance Abuse and Prevention (IDHS/SUPR) for a pilot program to offer Chicagoans medication-assisted recovery (MAR).
+Organizations like Family Guidance Center, Inc., provide MAR, regardless of an individual’s ability to pay.
 Individuals seeking treatment are immediately connected with care coordinators who help them determine the best treatment options and connect them with medical providers who can then provide them with a medication prescription.

 Substance Abuse Counselor Jobs in Springfield

 Springfield has emerged as a leader in Illinois for its progressive approach to individuals with substance use disorder.
-Their Safe Passage Initiative, a partnership between the police and the Gateway Foundation, has changed the way the Springfield Police Department deals with individuals suffering from addiction.
-Through the Safe Passage Initiative, individuals seeking the help of the police for their drug and/or alcohol addiction will be entered into the screening process for the initiative, and any who are in possession of a small amount of drugs or drug paraphernalia will not be criminally charged.
+Their Safe Passage Initiative, a partnership between the police and the Gateway Foundation, has changed the way the Springfield Police Department deals with individuals who have an addiction.
+Through the Safe Passage Initiative, individuals seeking the help of the police for their drug and alcohol addiction will be entered into the screening process for the initiative, and those who have a small amount of drugs or drug paraphernalia will not be criminally charged.

 Substance Abuse Counselor Jobs in Rockford